Francis Bryan: Career

 Bryan was a half cousin of both Anne Boleyn and Catherine Howard as well as half second cousin to Jane Seymour.
 He promoted the family of the latter, which was less well connected than the Boleyns and tried to find her a husband after her family had grown notorious because of the affair between Catherine Fillol and Jane's father.

 He remained a friend of the King, with Henry even ending his pursuit of a lady when he heard that Bryan was seriously interested in her.
-'The Vicar of Hell', as Francis was known, was also a close ally of Nicholas Carew, the husband of Francis' sister, Elizabeth Carew.
+'The Vicar of Hell', as Francis was known, was also a close ally of Nicholas Carew, the husband of Francis's sister, Elizabeth Carew.
 However, by 1536, Bryan was working with Thomas Cromwell to bring about his cousin's downfall as queen.
 This moved Cromwell himself to coin Bryan's nickname, in a letter to the Bishop of Winchester, referring to his abandonment of Anne.
 After Boleyn's death, Bryan became chief Gentleman of the Privy chamber, but was removed from this post in 1539 when Cromwell turned against his former allies.
 Sir Francis returned to favour following Cromwell's demise, becoming vice-admiral of the fleet, and then Lord Justice of Ireland during the reign of Edward VI.

+His appointment as Vice-Admiral in 1543 came amid rising tensions with France and Scotland - responsible for organising and leading naval patrols to intercept French intervention in Scotland.
+His subsequent appointment as ambassador to Emperor Charles V underscored the trust placed in his diplomatic abilities; his negotiations aimed at securing the emperor’s military support against France revealed political insight and deep loyalty to the crown although ultimately misled by the emperor’s reassurances.
+His role in the siege of Montreuil and his defence of the Duke of Norfolk’s leadership highlighted his tactical judgement and integrity.
+Later, amid widespread fears of a French invasion, he was tasked with coordinating coastal defences and investigating unauthorised civil actions in Somerset.